aws/aws-app-mesh-examples/walkthroughs/howto-tls-file-provided/README.md

 ### Step 8: Add TLS Validation to the Gateway

 As you just saw, we were able to add a new Virtual Node with TLS to our mesh and the Color Gateway was able to communicate with it no problem.

 In the client/server relationship, if the server decides to turn on TLS, App Mesh configures the client Envoys to accept the certificate offered.

-App Mesh allows you to define a client policy for TLS Validation.
-We recommend that when TLS is enabled on a backend, that TLS Validation is set to use the CA, or group of CAs that you trust.
+However, clients should also validate that the certificate offered by the server is from a certificate authority they trust.
+App Mesh allows you to define a client policy for TLS validation to ensure that the certificate is valid and issued from a trustworthy source.

 If you recall, the Green Color Teller certificates were signed by a different CA than the White Color Teller certificates.
 Perhaps this is not the intended behavior and we want to reject certificates from any CA that is not CA 1.